Medical Practice Management FAQs List

 What is a patient monitoring system?

-A patient monitoring system is the screen beside the bed that tracks of the patient’s vitals.
+A patient monitoring system is the screen beside the bed that tracks all of the patient’s vitals.
 It has become essential for patient care and improving overall clinician performance.
 Every hospital and clinic’s IT system includes patient monitoring.
 It also feeds securely into an EMR or EHR system.
 This means that you can look at real-time data on patients.

 Patient monitoring systems are designed to: